UtkarshPrajapati/Customer-Segmentation/README.md

 # Customer Segmentation and Product Analysis

-This repository contains a Jupyter Notebook (or Python script) and a summary of findings for a customer segmentation and product analysis project conducted.
+This repository contains a Jupyter Notebook and a summary of findings for a customer segmentation and product analysis project conducted.
 The goal of this project was to identify the most profitable customer segments and best-selling products to help the marketing department focus their efforts effectively.

 ## Question